 South Side Chicago’s Hottest Commercial Real Estate Deal Uses Historic Tax Credits To Reduce Capital Costs

-When the financial crisis slowed development in Chicago, Mr. Folger took a position as VP of Operations for Altisource Asset Management Corporation which during his tenure acquired a portfolio worth more than $1 billion.
-In 2016.
-Folger returned to Chicago and formed Anexis Development to specialize in identifying unique opportunities in underutilized locations while providing increased returns to investors.
-His latest project, the Federal Street Lofts, is a 64,000 sq ft. loft conversion on the South Side of Chicago a short walk from McCormick Place.
+When the financial crisis slowed development in Chicago, Mr. Folger took a position as VP of Operations for Altisource Asset Management Corporation which, during his tenure, acquired a portfolio worth more than $1 billion.
+In 2016 Folger returned to Chicago and formed Anexis Development to specialize in identifying unique opportunities in underutilized locations while providing attractive returns to investors.
+His latest project, the Federal Street Lofts, is a 64,000 sq ft. loft conversion on the South Side of Chicago, a short walk from McCormick Place.
 With 12,000 square feet of office space and 24 residential units, the new development presents a tremendous opportunity for Anexis and its investors through the use of historic tax credits.

 Riding the Wave of Commercial Development in Chicago’s McCormick Square

-New hotel development is leading the interest in McCormick Square with the new 1,205 room Marriott Marquee Hotel slated for completion in late 2017 which alone will bring over 400 jobs to the neighborhood.
-In addition, a new complex of Hilton branded hotels, adding an additional 466 rooms, has also recently started construction.
+New hotel development is leading the interest in McCormick Square; the new 1,205 room Marriott Marquee Hotel, slated for completion in late 2017, will alone bring over 400 jobs to the neighborhood.
+In addition, a new complex of Hilton branded hotels, adding an additional 466 rooms, has recently started construction.
 “The city is very focused on revitalizing Motor Row and turning it into an entertainment district,” Folger continued, “Unlike most neighborhood revitalization where residential development occurs first, and then restaurants and retail follow, the introduction of new hotels and restaurants are reshaping the neighborhood in a way that will make any residential to follow very attractive,” says Folger.

 Savvy and ambitious developers should be keen to join the city of Chicago’s push to revitalize the McCormick Square.
-Developers have worked hard to push amenity-rich residential buildings effectively creating an amenity war throughout Chicago, however, this has in turn reduced unit sizes and driven rents per square foot sky high.
-These types of projects have appealed to well-to-do millennials who have grown accustomed to having 24 hour gyms, pools and common areas in their apartment complexes.
+Developers have worked hard to push amenity-rich residential buildings, effectively creating an amenity war throughout Chicago.
+The focus on amenities has in turn reduced unit sizes and driven rents per square foot sky high.
+These types of projects have appealed to affluent millennials who have grown accustomed to having 24 hour gyms, pools, and common areas in their apartment complexes.
 But upon reviewing the historic Federal Street building, Folger knew this model was not appropriate for the asset.

-However, because of the speculative nature of the deal, modeling presented a number of problems including estimating the time and complexity of filing for historic tax credits, as well as accurately estimating cash flows.
+The speculative nature of the deal, however, presented a number of modeling problems, including estimating the time and complexity of filing for historic tax credits, as well as accurately estimating cash flows.
 In this case, using Lucro to model the deal enabled Anexis to “add an additional level of refinement and calculate those cash streams in a much more complex way,” according to Folger.

-For Folger’s team, Lucro made it super simple to manage the hundreds of documents necessary to manage the models from start to finish, typically a huge inconvenience for everyone involved.
-Aside from actually doing the financial modelling for them, using a centralized platform also helped to simplify things between all the different parties involved.
-Thus, Folger and his team were able to cater to different scenarios and requests made by all the parties involved, quickly and effectively.
+For Folger’s team, Lucro made it simple to manage the hundreds of documents necessary to support the deal from start to finish, typically a huge inconvenience for everyone involved.
+Aside from actually doing the financial modelling using a centralized platform enhanced the collaborative capabilities of all parties involved.
+Thus, Folger and his team were able to cater to different scenarios and requests made by all members of the deal quickly and effectively.

-Structuring a Modern Commercial Real Estate Deal for a Historic Chicago Property
+Structuring a Modern Commercial Real Estate Deal with Historic Tax Credits

-The McCormick Square neighborhood boasts a rich history and this building is no different.
-The exposed brick and concrete loft building was originally built to manufacture steel rollers used in printing presses, and the company that originally built the building, The Rapid Roller Company, played a critical role in the rise of Chicago publishing.
-“In order to qualify for the tax credits, the building had to have some very interesting history.
-Just because you have a building that appears historic is not necessarily sufficient for you to get approval.”
+The McCormick Square neighborhood boasts a rich history and the Federal Street Lofts building is no different.
+The exposed brick and concrete loft building was originally built to manufacture steel rollers used in printing presses.
+The original builder, The Rapid Roller Company, played a critical role in the rise of Chicago publishing.
+“In order to qualify for the historic tax credits, the building had to have some very interesting history.
+[Owning] a building that appears historic is not necessarily sufficient for you to get approval.”

-To qualify for the credits, the building needed to be certified as a historic structure by National Park Service.
-The complicated process paid off in a major way for Anexis, with the Federal Street Lofts becoming eligible for up to 20% of the hard and soft costs associated with the development.
+To qualify for historic tax credits, a building needs to be certified as a historic structure by National Park Service.
+This complicated process paid off in a major way for Anexis, with the Federal Street Lofts becoming eligible for up to 20% off the hard and soft costs associated with the development.

 Redeveloping historic areas has been notoriously difficult for developers.
-Between navigating construction issues, securing tax credits and dealing with the uncertainty surrounding the long-term growth of rapidly changing neighborhoods most have made the case for guaranteed returns elsewhere with little to no headaches.
-However, with the city of Chicago focused on helping restore neighborhoods like McCormick Square to their former glory, and technical solutions like Lucro to facilitate the management of a tedious, but rewarding process, it is likely that we’ll see many more companies like Anexis taking interest in unique historic rehab projects.
+Between navigating construction issues, securing historic tax credits, and dealing with the uncertainty surrounding the long-term growth of rapidly changing neighborhoods, most have made the case for pursuing projects elsewhere with little to no headaches.
+However, with the city of Chicago focused on helping restore neighborhoods like McCormick Square to their former glory and technical solutions like Lucro facilitating the management of a tedious but rewarding process, it is likely that many more companies like Anexis take an interest in unique historic rehab projects.